zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 };
 ```

-The above example is "lossy" because (unlike the "lossless" example) if a user switches from the macropad layout to the numpad layout _and then_ switches from the numpad layout back to the macropad layout, the assignments to the keys present but not listed in the macropad's map are lost.
+The above example is "lossy" because (unlike the previous "lossless" example) if a user switches from the macropad layout to the numpad layout _and then_ switches from the numpad layout back to the macropad layout, the assignments to the keys present but not listed in the macropad's map are lost.

 #### Example non-`complete` position map

-Consider the above device again - most of the positions have identical `keys` properties.
-For example, the numpad's `15` key and the macropad's `16` key would have the same physical property, and be mapped to each other automatically.
-The keys whose mappings are unable to be determined automatically are those with different physical characteristics - the 2u high and 2u wide keys, and their corresponding 1u counterparts.
+Consider the above device again -- most of the positions have identical `keys` properties.
+For example, the macropad's `12` key and the numpad's `11` key would have the same physical property, and be mapped to each other automatically.
+The keys whose mappings are unable to be determined automatically are those with different physical characteristics: the 2u high and 2u wide keys, and their corresponding 1u counterparts.

 A non-`complete` position map can be used to assign mappings to only these particular keys: